nathaishik/img-pdf-maker/README.md

 If you have a bunch of images (named in order) in a bunch of directories (named in order), this program converts all of them into both individual PDFs per folder and one combined PDF in the root directory.

-> [IMPORTANT]
+> [!IMPORTANT]
-Currently, it can convert either JPG or PNG images in a particular folder (not both in the same folder).
+> Currently, it can convert either JPG or PNG images in a particular folder (not both in the same folder).

 ## Requirements